jared-hughes/svgToDesmos/README.md

 For SVG Fonts:

-- Press Ctrl+F to search through the folders for the character names you want.
+- Press Ctrl+F to search through the folders for the character names you want
+  - If you're searching for a letter, search for `j`, and the right letter is probably nearby.
 - The points likely do not fit inside the viewport.
-Zoom out or multiply lengths by `1/2048` (or whatever `units-per-em` the `<font-face>` specifies) to get them in terms of `em`.
+Zoom out or multiply lengths by `1/2048` (or whatever `units-per-em` the `<font-face>` specifies) to get lengths in terms of `em`.
-- If you're using these as a font, the attribute `horiz-adv-x` tells the amount by which to increase the `x` value for the next character.
+- If you're using generated parametrics as a font, keep in mind that the attribute `horiz-adv-x` tells the amount by which to increase the `x` value for the next character.
 You can do this, for example, with `(652, 0) + p(t)` for `horiz-adv-x=652` and parametric `p(t)`.
   - The `horiz-adv-x` defaults to the value given in `<font-face>`.

 ## Limitations

-The conversion process is not following the full SVG specification (which includes transforms, view boxes, and more).
-It just looks for elements with a `d` attribute (such as `<path d="M 1 2 L 3 4" />`) and injects those paths as a parametric.
+The conversion process does not follow the full SVG specification (which includes transforms, view boxes, and more).
+It just looks for elements with a `d` attribute (such as `<glyph d="M 1 2 L 3 4" />`) and injects those paths as a parametric.

 I have not tested it on many different SVGs, though it seems to work consistently on SVGs generated from TTF files using Convertio.